‘A great Las Vegas Super Bowl’: Fans describe ‘electric’ energy at big game

 The cheapest ticket on no-fee ticket site TickPick on Sunday morning was $7,855, with the 900 tickets available then averaging $9,648.
 Fifteen minutes before kickoff there were just 67 tickets left for sale, with the cheapest being $8,680 and the average price noted to be $10,726.

-Meanwhile, the Clark County Fire Department is going above and beyond to staff the Super Bowl compared with a regular season NFL game.
+Meanwhile, the Clark County Fire Department went above and beyond to staff the Super Bowl compared with a regular season NFL game.

 The Super Bowl compares more in scale to the Formula One Las Vegas Grand Prix, Steinbeck said.
-The only difference is the Grand Prix had a larger footprint in comparison to the stadium campus and fire crews weren’t tasked with driver rescues.
+The only difference is the Grand Prix had a larger footprint in comparison with the stadium campus, and fire crews weren’t tasked with driver rescues.

-The Super Bowl is a designated SEAR 1 event by the U.S. Department of Homeland Security.
-That not only adds the highest level of security for those attending the game, but also adds new layers to the county’s operational plan.
+The Super Bowl was a designated SEAR 1 event by the U.S. Department of Homeland Security.
+That not only adds the highest level of security for those attending the game, it adds new layers to the county’s operational plan.

 “It gives us more resources and an expanded command vessel,” Steinbeck said.
 “It also lets us know the serious nature of this event.
 The SEAR 1 rating is something that we take very seriously.”

-Aout 90 minutes from the game kicking off, Steinbeck said everything has been relatively smooth.
+Aout 90 minutes from the game kicking off, Steinbeck said everything had been relatively smooth.

 “We’ve had the localized incidents that we’d expect, and we have the resources to take care of them,” Steinbeck said.
 “Other than that, it’s a great Las Vegas Super Bowl.”